-And there are a lot of genuine free things you can get online and offline (as our article for 50 ways to live for free will attest).
+And there are a lot of genuine free things you can get online and offline.
 As expected, however, there are scammers out there looking to take advantage of your desire for a freebie.
 Let’s look at the biggest warning signs of a bogus website so you can side-step a ton of heartache…

 What to ask yourself about a freebie site before signing up